About This Blog

 So, I thought for a minute about what I could blog about, and decided since I found other storytime blogs to be very helpful I would start one of my own, from the unique perspective of someone who is just starting out, and was not yet a librarian.
 I popped over to Blogger, and voila, in a few minutes I had the bare bones of a blog, and by the next day I had written my bio and several posts to be published over the next few days.
 I showed it to a few people who thought it was good, and encouraged me to continue, and I have.

 I hope others who are interested in children's literature, storytime, or youth services in general find it useful.
 I try to not just show what books and activities I use, but WHY I chose them, and how they worked, and I include some commentary about various things related to youth services.
 Over time the scope has evolved along with my career to include school-aged programs, family programs, various bibliographies, and whatever else I had going on at work or in my now-completed MLIS program.
-So now this block is a hodge-podge of storytimes, various other programs, collection development, and commentary of various issues in youth services, or whatever soapbox issue has provoked me.
+So now this block is a hodge-podge of storytimes, various other programs, collection development, and research and commentary on various issues in youth services.

 While I do enjoy doing storytime and programming in general, it is not my only professional interest or ability.
-I now have my dream job as the youth services manager for a smaller, single library, and as such I do (or at least oversee) it all: customer service, programming for birth through teen, summer reading, collection development, community outreach, reader's advisory, reference, etc., plus continuing professional development and service.
+As the solo children's librarian for a smaller, single library I do (or at least oversee) it all: customer service, programming for birth through 11 years old, summer reading, collection development, community outreach, reader's advisory, reference, etc., plus continuing professional development and service.
 I love variety and interacting with patrons of all ages, and I am committed to reducing barriers and promoting diversity.

 Visit my Facebook Page "Adventures In Storytime" and "Like" it for another way to follow my posts and join in the discussion.
 I really would like to hear from some of you!
 You can also contact me by email at AdventuresInStorytime@gmail.com.